By Ed Cladera, MD, AristaMD Medical Director

 - Delays in patient care are a result from needing to contact specialist, tracking down within facility, awaiting availability, follow up messages, etc.

-‘Curbside’ consults are no longer viable due to liability. eConsults enable providers to reliably receive timely, documented input.
-The eConsult workflow is so much easier and we, as providers, aren’t waiting by the phone or called out of a room when a specialist calls back.
+“With the practice of curbside consult posing liability, eConsults enable providers to reliably receive timely, documented input.
+The eConsult workflow is so much easier and we, as providers, aren’t waiting by the phone or called out of a room when a specialist calls back.”

 —Dr. Sue Park, Vista Community Clinics (VCC)